-A few comments are in order.
-First, by a randomisation argument, the norm condition on sums (A2) implies the condition $\sum_{R \in \maxrect(\Omega)} \norm{ a_R }_{L^2(\Hn)}^2 \leq |\Omega|^{-1}$ that is standard in the literature, and the usual condition that $\norm{ a }_{L^2(\Hn)} \leq |\Omega|^{-1/2}$.
+This condition is standard in much of the literature.
 Our condition is just as easy to verify, and is more useful; it is a quantitative form of unconditional convergence.
 In particular, it shows that the sum converges in any order, and with any regroupings, and implies a similar inequality to \eqref{eq:random-signs-in-atoms} when $\sigma$ is just a bounded sequence.
-See, for instance, \cite[Section 1.c]{LT} for information about unconditional convergence.
+See, for instance, \cite[Section 1.c]{LinTza} for information about unconditional convergence.